 - a) tackling it and just getting it done

 - b) breaking it down it chunks and giving myself a break after each piece is complete

 At this point, you may be wondering what any of these have to do with your personality.
 Well, these answers can actually reveal a lot about your personality.
 Let’s start with question one.
 If you answered A, you are likely to have a reserved personality and prefer to suss a job out before jumping in.
 If you answered B, you may be more outgoing and willing to jump right into a task, but then struggle to maintain momentum.
 For question two, if you answered A, you are probably an extrovert who craves recognition and social interaction.
 If your answer was B, you’re probably more introverted and prefer to receive praise quietly.
 For question three, answering A shows that you are motivated by extrinsic rewards.
 Answering B shows that you desire practical rewards.
 On question four, the point is to determine if you benefit more from emotional support or practical help.
 Finally, question five determines whether or not you have a personality that just likes to tear into a task and chisel away at it until it is done, or if you need to take things on a little bit at a time.

 Now that you know more about your personality and how your temperament impacts your work style and motivation, you can categorize the advice that you receive.
 Most of the advice tends to fall into the following categories:

 1. General Advice That Works For Everybody

 These are tips that work well regardless of your personality.
 A great example of this is the advice for improving your time management.
 For its development, it could be extremely useful to begin improving your traveling skills.
-It doesn’t matter if you are reserved or outgoing, motivated intrinsically or extrinsically, the ability of planning a trip to somewhere in advance, quickly get things together and take only the most necessary will surely affect the performance of everyday affairs.
+It doesn’t matter if you are reserved or outgoing, motivated intrinsically or extrinsically, the ability to plan a trip to somewhere in advance, quickly get things together, and take only the most necessary will surely affect the performance of everyday affairs.

 2. Practical Advice on Process Improvement and Efficiency